TEDx Talk

 One would assume I am comfortable in the public sphere and comfortable speaking to you guys, but the truth is that I've lived my whole life - up to this point and including this point - living in mortal dread of public speaking.
 Public singing; whole different thing."

-Aussie Battler (you beauty!) singer-songwriter, Megan Washington - a fellow TEDx Talk alumni - who is representing strength and courage by being one who showcases her weakness (that, much like Australia's proactive Stroke A Chord choir *we do love a pun!* members suffering from aphasia, has found a loophole in her Persistent Developmental Stuttering *PDS* which directly affects around 1 in 100 of society).
-Washington proactively tricks her mind into successful speech delivery by using 'brain games' on the ultimate public level where she intertwines music that uses a different part of her mind to eliminate her stutter - a strategy she refers to as 'smooth speech' and likens it to how a kindergarten teacher may talk to their students (you know exactly what she means here!
-If not, do not watch Kindergarten Cop for tips #itsnotatumour).
+Below: Fellow Aussie battler (you beauty!) singer-songwriter, Megan Washington - a fellow TEDx Talk alumni - who is representing strength and courage by being one who showcases her weakness known as Persistent Developmental Stuttering *PDS* which directly affects around 1 in 100 of society (that, much like Australia's proactive Stroke-a-Chord choir *we do love a pun!* members suffering from aphasia, has found a loophole to lift the stuffer).
+Being a proactive soul, Washington has worked out she can 'trick' her mind into successful speech delivery by using 'brain games' on the ultimate public level where she intertwines music that uses a different part of her mind to help eliminate her stutter - a smart strategy she refers to as 'smooth speech' and likens it to how a kindergarten teacher may talk to their students

 "Anything is possible.
 If you have enough nerve"

 - acclaimed British author J.K.
-Rowling is one inspirational and wise soul (who loves a pun with 'nerve').
+Rowling is one inspirational + wise soul.

-Despite losing billions of neurons after my two strokes in particular, my nervous system still has plenty left to be the driving force behind recovery - anything is possible with the salvaged neurons - just look at J.K + tennis great Rod Laver, The Streets' main man Mike Skinner, actress Sharon Stone, singer Jessie J (credits her stroke as a teenager for giving her the push to succeed.
-Here's to you, JJ!), insightful neuroanatomist Jill Bolte-Taylor (fellow TED Talk alumni), my very own Mother Duck (the wise mental health nurse), British journalist Euan Ferguson and fellow young stroke survivor sister from Australia's FNQ, always supportive dear Emma G, to name only a few stroke survivors who showcase optimum stroke recovery is feasible.
+Despite particularly losing billions of neurons after the two strokes, my nervous system still has plenty left to be the driving force behind rehab - anything is possible with the salvaged neurons - just look at J.K + tennis great Rod Laver, The Streets' main man Mike Skinner, actress Sharon Stone, singer Jessie J (credits having a stroke as a teenager for giving her the push to succeed.
+Here's to you, JJ!), insightful neuroanatomist Jill Bolte-Taylor (fellow TED Talk alumni), my very own Mother Duck (the wise mental-health registered nurse who had a stroke while also in her 20s), British journalist Euan Ferguson and fellow young stroke survivor sister from Australia's FNQ, always-supportive Emma G, to name only a few stroke survivors who showcase optimum stroke survival with a decent quality of life is indeed feasible.
 Boom!

 The stumbling blocks that could have caused (and does cause) a fragile stroke survivor to crash and burn have ultimately served as stepping stones in my particular journey (thank goodness for the mind's determination for staying intact after both strokes!) where attitude has stepped in and tenacity has override the alluring stroke-desire to just 'give up'.
 If there wasn't a supportive network in place, life would be completely different (utterly horrible, in fact) and if the strokes have taught me anything, it is that the people you hold dear (and hold you dear!) are the Roger Federer to the Novak Djokovic - perfect match (pun intended.
 Not sorry).
-Currently, I'm in my late 20s where all of my peers are thriving in their prime and progressing in their life's ultimate endeavours, yet I now am constantly focused on annoying petty reminders, writing notes in a book at school (so I don't ask otherwise stupid, simple and repetitive questions to the supportive staff) and sympathetic assistance from people who once knew (and presumably, adored) myself as an independent, happy-go-lucky Kitty.
-While this does upset myself (+ I'm sure my support network!) at times, true success is often reflected as how high you ricochet after you hit rock bottom, so much like forgetful Dory from Finding Nemo (who I am often compared to given severe short term memory loss!), I've got to just keep on swimming.
+Currently, I'm in my late 20s where all of my peers are thriving in their prime and progressing in their life's ultimate endeavours, yet I now am constantly focused on just staying alive, annoying petty reminders, writing notes in a book at school (so I don't ask otherwise-stupid, simple + repetitive questions to the supportive staff) and sympathetic assistance from people who once knew (and presumably, adored) myself as an independent, happy-go-lucky Kitty.
+While this is upsetting at times, true success is often reflected as how high you ricochet after you hit rock bottom, so much like forgetful Dory from Finding Nemo, I've got to just keep on swimming.
 In retrospect, I - and many other stroke survivors out there - have basically been a state-of-the-art rocket flying into outer space since the 'blasted' (pun intended) strokes!
-Boom (pun also intended)!
-In (two-time) Stroke Recovery, my supporters' and my particular shared mindset has always been on progress and the setting of ambitious goals (i.e.: TEDx Talk with a theme of Curiosity and back-at-school for full days to name two major goals achieved *to a two-time stroke survivor* for 2015 alone!).
-Upon returning to Australia in late 2012 after the two strokes caused severe ramifications and we were concerned about more strokes and/or death, 2013 and 2014's almost daily confronting therapy sessions focused on making sure I (the young adult) was 'safe' at home with my newfound/regained carer, dear Mother Duck, providing opportunities for the mind to regenerate neural pathways (around the two cerebral infarctions blocking the road in 'there'!), ensuring to sleep in order for the mind to heal (fatigue was incredibly overwhelming after both my strokes *still is - at a lesser extent* and hard for some to grasp as it isn't a superficial effect you can visually see), taking life 'easy' as we were all concerned a third stroke would strike (causing further disabilities or dying as a result, the odds were in death's favour) and testing a range of simple strategies most of us aced in primary school to identify my learning obstacles in the strokes' wake.
+In (two-time) stroke rehab, my supporters' and my particular shared mindset has always been on progress & the setting of ambitious goals (i.e.: TEDx Talk with a Curiosity theme and back at school for full days to name two major goals achieved *to a two-time stroke survivor* for 2015 alone!).
+Upon returning to Australia in late 2012 after the two strokes caused severe ramifications and we were concerned about more strokes and/or death, 2013 + 2014's (almost) daily confronting therapy sessions focused on making sure I (the young adult) was 'safe' at home with my newfound/regained carer, dear Mother Duck, providing various opportunities for the mind to try regenerate neural pathways (around the two cerebral infarctions blocking the road in 'there'!), ensuring to get plentiful sleep in order for optimal mind healing (fatigue was incredibly overwhelming after both strokes *still is - at a lesser extent* and hard for some to grasp as it isn't a superficial effect you can visually see), taking life 'easy' as we were all concerned a third stroke would strike (causing further disabilities or dying as a result, the confronting odds were glaringly in death's favour) and testing a range of simple strategies most of us aced in primary school to identify my learning obstacles in the strokes' wake.

-These newfound grueling (to the stroke survivor) examinations included simply following instructions, finding your pen you put down a few minutes earlier in another room (wahhh!), cooking typical meals (countless alarms and instructions galore for roasts, in particular!
-Thankfully, risottos and cookies, for instant example, require less alarms *'hot' tip!*, focusing more on your individually acquired timing and rhythm so I definitely prefer cooking them, old favourites - so does MD!) and going to the grocery store to collect a few items you realised you needed back at home and had actively noted (figuratively in your mind) just ten minutes earlier (hard, hard, hard for memory ridden Special K!
-Embrace your next independent grocery venture and finding your brief way back home *spatial navigation was once my forte` after many years riding horses in the bush and regularly moving to new cities - before sat nav systems were the norm - and finding my way around with my intact, healthy mind.
-Come back spatial navigation, I/we do adore you!* for the sophisticated brain power involved!), recalling the mere 3-5 items on a mental shopping list (that would typically hang out in your brain's hippocampus), paying for such (we - my PAs and I - have all discovered that remembering various pins can be difficult for myself if I am fatigued, but we now have effective strategies in place - even apps support such!
-Get on board, fellow stroke survivors and memory-lacking sorts!) and successfully getting back to the rehabilitation room just a skip across the road at the hospital (with an OT to help in a 'brain-damaged style emergency'!).
+These newfound-+-gruelling (to the stroke survivor) examinations included simply following instructions, finding your pen you put down a few minutes earlier in another room (wahhh!), cooking typical meals (countless alarms and instructions galore for roasts, in particular!
+Thankfully, risottos + cookies, for instant example, require less alarms *'hot' tip!*, focusing more on your individually-acquired timing & rhythm so I definitely prefer cooking them, old favourites - so does MD!) & going to the grocery store to collect a few items you realised you needed back at home and had actively noted (figuratively in your mind) just ten minutes earlier (hard, hard, hard for memory-lacking Special K!), recalling the mere 3-5 items on a mental shopping list (that would typically hang out in your brain's hippocampus), paying for such (we - my PAs and I - have all discovered that remembering various bank-card pins can be difficult for myself if I am fatigued, but we now have effective strategies in place - even apps support such!
+Get on board, fellow stroke survivors and memory-lacking sorts!) and successfully getting back to the rehabilitation room just a skip across the road at the hospital (with an OT to help in a 'brain-damaged-style emergency'!).

-Here are a selection of apps I've prepared earlier just for you that complement 21st Century mindfulness on the go -
+Here are a selection of clever apps just for you that complement 21st-century mindfulness on the go -

 1. Headspace